PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

-For the moment we'll not do anything in this method, until we are sure that we are passing the right values in.
+For the moment, we'll not do anything in this method, until we are sure that we are passing the right values in.

 ### Gamecontroller.cs Start() Method